huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The 13th Warrior
 - [ ] Stealth

-#### What country star turned his song “The Gambler” into a series of TV movies?
+#### What country star turned his song "The Gambler" into a series of TV movies?

 - [ ] Clint Black
 - [x] Kenny Rogers